danvk/boggle-paper/paper/paper.typ

 be used to find particularly high-scoring boards.
 The sheer number of possible Boggle boards has historically prevented an exhaustive search for the global optimum board.
-We apply Branch and Bound and a tailor-made data structure to perform the first such search.
+We apply Branch and Bound and a decision diagram-like data structure to perform the first such search.
 We find that the highest-scoring boards found via hillclimbing are, in fact, the global optima.],
   pagenumbering: "1",